GDRX Logo

 Method 8: Focus on emotional connection

-You should build closeness outside of the bedroom to create that safe space where both of you can fully enjoy each other.
-Here are some ways to do it:
+These intimacy tips can help partners satisfy each other emotionally and physically.
+Building closeness outside the bedroom creates a safe, comfortable space where both of you can fully enjoy intimacy together.
+Here are some ways to do that:

 Frequently Asked Questions